ScriptFUSION/ByteFormatter/README.md

 ```
 > 512.55 KiB

-Increasing the precision will increase the maximum digits allowed but the formatter will only display as many as
+Increasing the precision will increase the maximum digits allowed, but the formatter will only display as many as needed.
-needed.

 ```php
 (new ByteFormatter)->setPrecision(2)->format(0x80200);